 - Services, to highlight your services

-To change the tabs, go to “Sections,” then to “Edit” and scroll to the bottom of the page to view the list of current tabs and the option to add a tab.
+To change the tabs, go to “Page settings,” then to “Template and Tabs” and scroll to the bottom of the page to view the list of current tabs and the option to add a tab.

 That being said, Facebook is perfect for publicizing your customers’ reviews.
 To do that, go to “Settings,” and click “Edit” next to “Review” to allow visitors to review your page.
 If things go wrong (and that may happen to the best of us), you’ll be able to switch those reviews back off going forward.

 6. Update and Engage